The Best Black Friday Deals and Online Sales So Far

-The Best Black Friday Deals and Online Sales So Far -- Samsung, 23andMe, Walmart and More
+The Best Black Friday Deals and Sales So Far -- Samsung, 23andMe, Target, Walmart and More

-The buzz of Amazon Prime Day savings is gone, and now it's time to start thinking about Black Friday and Cyber Monday.
+Halloween is officially behind us, so it's time to start thinking about Black Friday and Cyber Monday.
 It's holiday shopping season, and these are the rules.

 As the winter holidays inch closer, so do the deals on everything from beauty products and designer shoes to home decor and electronics.
-This year, shoppers can expect the holiday shopping season to be more spread out -- making for a less stressful November and December -- with some deals kicking off before Halloween and a few live right now.
+This year, shoppers can expect the holiday shopping season to be more spread out -- making for a less stressful November and December -- with so many Black Friday deals already available from retailers like Walmart, Target, Overstock and others.

 With 2020's major pivot to online sales and some brick-and-mortar stores remaining closed on Thanksgiving Day, there's never been a better time to knock out all of your gift shopping from the comfort of your couch.
 And if you need a new couch, many of those will be on sale too.